 As for the other indicators, they are, too, traditional and come courtesy of the mass-produced mechanism that Montblanc decided to use for this iteration of the TimeWalker family (um, again: see below.)

-As the Swatch Group pulls out of the wholesale ebauche market, legendary ETA movements are starting to get pretty hard to come by, so it is no wonder that for their less expensive models Montblanc gradually replaces them with mechanisms done by Sellita.
-Yes, Montblanc has its own Manufacture-grade calibers, but those, regretfully, are restricted for more expensive models that allow the Swiss brand to keep good profit margins.
+As the Swatch Group pulls out of the wholesale ebauche market, legendary ETA movements are starting to get pretty hard to come by.
+It is no wonder that for their less expensive models Montblanc gradually replaces them with mechanisms done by Sellita.
+Yes, Montblanc has its own Manufacture-grade calibers, but those, regretfully, power far more expensive models that allow the Swiss brand to keep good profit margins.

 Anyways, the mechanism has been here for more than six years and enjoys a good reputation not only among many brands but with end-users as well.
-The only problem that you may probably encounter here is that the SW500 hasn’t acquired the status of a “legendary” movement and this may somehow damage the timekeeper’s resale value in case you decide to flip the watch at a later time.
+The only problem that you may probably encounter here is that the SW500 hasn’t acquired the status of a “legendary” movement and this may somehow damage the timekeeper’s resale value.

-I can’t say whether the batch of mechanisms selected to power this member of the TimeWalker family was fine-tuned in any way (all I can say is that they often do at this price point,) but it’s a pleasure to note that the mechanism was at least nicely decorated featuring a personalized oscillating weight with Geneva stripes and branding, as well as a set of polished and blued screws, and sand-blasted and beveled bridges.
+I can’t say whether the batch of mechanisms selected to power this member of the TimeWalker family was fine-tuned in any way (all I can say is that they often do at this price point,) but it’s a pleasure to note that the mechanism was at least nicely decorated.
+It rocks a personalized oscillating weight with Geneva stripes and branding, as well as a set of polished and blued screws and sand-blasted and beveled bridges.

 Pricing & Availability